jama22/cloudrun-functions/README.md

 ```

 ## Build with Cloud Build & Terraform

+**Note:** You will be creating **TWO** GCS buckets.
+  1. First one is created manually, used to store the TF state and used by `config.gcs.tfbackend`
+  2. The second one is created automatically in the `main.tf`, and is specified in the `terraform.tfvars`.
+This bucket is used to hold the function source code

+### Set Up GCS to be the backend to hold TF state
 1. Create an AR repo `public-app` in your desired region

 1. Create a storage bucket for managing your terraform state.
 Ensure this bucket has Object Versioning turned ON